Assumption Transactions in Texas

 (6) A declaration is made that the existing deed of trust is deemed to be modified to reflect the details of the assumption, including the name of the new borrower.

-(8) The process should end with a recordable release (either a Release of Note or a Release of Note and Lien, as the case may be) of the original borrowers obligation under the note.
+If a release of lien will be granted by the lender then the process should end with a recordable Release of Note and Lien of the original borrower’s obligation under the assumed note.

-From the point of view of an investor-buyer, there is a definite order of preference when it comes to structuring and documenting assumptions:
+From the point of view of an investor-buyer in an assumption, there is a definite order of preference when it comes to structuring and documenting the transaction.
+The following is a ranking of options from most to least desirable:

 (2) take title by means of a hybrid deed—basically a sub2 deed that promises to make payments on the existing note for a limited period (six months for example) or until the property is resold—which means that the assumption portion of the transaction is strictly limited in duration;